Using our communication passports

 How to use our passports in your unit

-If you need to have more structured support in place for a young person, check out our health and personal care plans
+If you need to have more structured support in place for a young person, check out our adjustment plans